Create-With-Code-Master/1.1-Start-Your-3D-Engines/docs/instructions.md

 # Instructions

-1. Launch GitHub Desktop and confirm that you are on the **step-1** branch of the Prototype-1 repository.
+1. Launch **GitHub Desktop** and confirm that you are on the **step-1** branch of the **Prototype-1** repository.
 Also confirm that the branch has been published on GitHub.
+You can tell if a branch has been published by:
+   - Looking for a "friendly suggestion" to **Create Pull Request** in GitHub Desktop (there will be a message there saying "The current branch (step-1) is already published to GitHub." if the branch has been published).
+   - Looking under the Branches drop down on GitHub.
 1. Launch Unity Hub, there should be a shortcut on your desktop, or your can search from the start menu.
 1. Click on Projects in the left sidebar.
 Then click on the Add button.
 1. Navigate to the folder Prototype-1 folder in your GitHub folder and select it.